Senior Project

 Development of sustainable housing for low-income residents of San Luis Obispo County

-Project Description: The ultimate goal of the documentation work was to create a model for how this type of successful building collaborative could be replicated in other communities around the US and abroad, with an emphasis on the efficient reuse of materials built upon the benefits of having a university system working directly with local government to improve the local community.
+Project Description: The ultimate goal of the documentation work was to create a model for how this successful building collaborative could be replicated in other communities around the US and abroad.
+The emphasis was on the efficient reuse of materials, built upon the benefits of having a university system working directly with local government to improve the local community.

 More than 100 students worked on this project, including students in Architectural Studio, Media Arts, and Interdisciplinary Studies courses.
-LAES students carried forward the documentation of the project, focusing on the construction materials involved, the political and social management issues associated with developing the project in a public context, and continued to help organize and fine-tune the collaboration between the city, the university, and the builders.
+LAES students carried forward the project's documentation, focusing on the construction materials involved and the political and social management issues associated with developing the project in a public context.
+They also continued to help organize and fine-tune the collaboration between the city, the university, and the builders.

 Film School Africa

-Project Goals: Equipping students to work in the booming South African film industry and in the process of using film as a form of art therapy.
+Project Goals: Equip students to work in the booming South African film industry and use film as art therapy.

-Project Description: Cal Poly students spent two weeks in Cape Town, Africa working with a group called Film School Africa to learn about how film can help get people out of poverty.
+Project Description: Cal Poly students spent two weeks in Cape Town, Africa, working with a group called Film School Africa to learn how film can help people get out of poverty.
 Students used donated appliances to build a replicated township house that could be used as a sound studio.
-The sets were built inside a repurposed chicken coop and used transparent ceiling panels so that videos could be filmed using daylight instead of electricity.
+The sets were built inside a repurposed chicken coop that used transparent ceiling panels so that videos could be filmed using daylight instead of electricity.
 Another section of the chicken coop was renovated to be a sound studio.
-This set could be continuously used by the students at Film School Africa even after the two weeks.
+This set could be continuously used by the students at Film School Africa even after the two-week period.